gshipley/summitlab14/Chapters/20-JBoss-Tools.md

 * Database: todo
 * URL: jdbc:postgresql://127.0.0.1:5432/todo
 * User name: admin
 * Password: The password supplied by OpenShift.
 If you forgot this, use the *Environment Variables* utility provided by JBoss Tools.

 In order to verify that your port-forwarding and database connection are setup correctly, press the *test connection* button.
-If your connection is failing, make sure that you have the correct authorization credentials and that port-fowarding is started via JBoss Tools.
+If your connection is failing, make sure that you have the correct authorization credentials and that port-forwarding is started via JBoss Tools.

 Once you have correctly added the database connection, you should now see the remote database from the OpenShift Enterprise node host available for use in your Eclipse IDE.